NicholasGWK/trx/README.md

 ### logger

-Dummy transformer that logs it's input arguments and passes the initialObject back.
+Dummy transformer that logs its input arguments and passes the initialObject back.
 Generally side effects shouldn't happen inside transformers, but is useful for debugging long chains in createTransformer.

 ```javascript
 const myTxr = createTransformer(